zrosensohn/weather-app/README.md

 # weather-app
-weather forecast app for UCONN bootcamp

-## Highlights
-an exercise designed to highlight use of jquery, bootstrap, local storage, and basic api usage.
+weather forecast app for UCONN bootcamp. an exercise designed to highlight use of jquery, bootstrap, local storage, and basic api usage.

 ## Check It Out